 General construction & Units

 In common with all of the Clansman series radios the RT320 is of robust construction.
 The circuitry being contained within a sturdy die-cast aluminium housing which is sealed with gaskets at the front and rear panel.
 All rotating controls are sealed with “O” rings with similar seals around all other entries.
 The RT320 is also pressurised with dry air at about 4psi.
-Immersing the unit in water and checking for bubbles revealed any leaks.
+Immersing the unit in water and checking for bubbles revealing any leaks.

 Both the front and rear panels are retained to the main body with fourteen 3mm Hexagonal Key bolts.
 Before opening the case it is customary to unscrew and remove the decissator or pressurisation screw on the main body to relieve any internal air pressure.

 The rear panel contains the Transmitter RF amplifier, driver tuning and Audio Interface circuitry.
 And is connected to the main unit (& front panel) by a special “D” Type plug and socket which also carries the associated coaxial connections.
 This whole unit can be pulled free of the case as required.
 Fortunately the rear units rarely present with any faults and only have to be removed when testing the main unit out of its case.

 This contains the main tuning, frequency generation and signal processing circuitry together with the Aerial Tuning Unit (ATU).

 The Rear Unit

 Contains RF Power amplifier, External aerial connections and Audio interface.

 RT320s were first in volume production around 1976 and some may now be well over 40 years old.
 During service they would have been regularly tested and serviced by the REME.

 The REME would have used special to type field test equipment and manufacturers replacement units.
 This is necessary to keep the relatively complex unit in fully functional condition and ensure that it will not fail when needed to pass a vital message.